mattvenn/multi_project_tools/README.md

 ![hardened user project wrapper](docs/mph-16designs.png)

+The above was generated with config created by this command that duplicates 1 test design 16 times:

+    ./multi_tool.py --project 0 --copy-gds  --create-openlane-config --duplicate 16 --force-delete

 ## TODO

 * test with vga_clock - as it uses .hex files. will probably break the include system